ripytide/gap_query_interval_tree/README.md

 A crate that provides a gap-query optimized interval-tree data-structure.

+`no_std` is supported and should work with the default features.

 There are three main operations available on this data-structure: insertion, removal and gap-queries.
 Each of which are `O(log(N) + K)` where `N` is the total number of intervals in the tree and `K` is the